A Q&A Session was held on November 7th, 2024. View the recording, and click the buttons below for the associated resources.

 Most undergraduate and graduate Students attending an accredited, U.S.-based university are eligible to participate.
-Please visit the Eligibility section on the Challenge Guidelines Document for full eligibility requirements.
+Please visit the Eligibility section of the Proposal Guidelines on the Challenge Details page for full eligibility requirements.

-Please visit the Eligibility section on the Challenge Guidelines Document for eligibility requirements, including full information on participation for international universities and foreign students attending U.S.-based universities.
+Please visit the Eligibility section of the Proposal Guidelines on the Challenge Details page for full eligibility requirements, including full information on participation for international universities and foreign students attending U.S.-based universities.

-Please visit the Eligibility section on the Challenge Guidelines Document for full eligibility requirements.
+Please visit the Eligibility section of the Proposal Guidelines on the Challenge Details page for full eligibility requirements.

 Federal Co-Op/Pathways Interns may participate in HuLC anytime when they are on Leave Without Pay (LWOP).